13 of the greatest metal songs from late in a band’s career

 Here are 13 examples of classic metal bands writing some of their greatest songs a few decades into their storied careers…

 Slayer – Psychopathy Red (2015)

 After exhausting almost every political tyranny and serial killer in the world to write about, Slayer combined both with this song from 2015’s massive World Painted Blood.
-Psychopathy Red is a stark, blistering thrash track about Andrei Chikatilo, the infamous Rostov Ripper who terrorized the countryside of the Sovet Union during the ’80s.
-The panicked picking of Kerry King and Jeff Hanneman not only get across Andrei Chikatilo’s frenzied brand of insanity, it also shows off the third wind the band was experiencing as they became metal’s most widely-regarded extreme act.
+Psychopathy Red is a stark, blistering thrash track about Andrei Chikatilo, the infamous Rostov Ripper who terrorised the countryside of the Soviet Union during the ’80s.
+The panicked picking of Kerry King and Jeff Hanneman not only get across Chikatilo’s frenzied brand of insanity, it also shows off the third wind the band was experiencing as they became metal’s most widely-regarded extreme act.

 Slipknot – Nero Forte (2019)

 While Unsainted was the much-loved first single from Slipknot’s massive We Are Not Your Kind, it was Nero Forte that showed fans just how much rage and power the band were bringing to the table.
 Gonzo in its abrupt plunge into extremity and eerie Leatherface-ish whines, the track shows off the side of the band that scared off the fair-weather fans and entrenched the faithful.
 The song’s directness echoed that of classic ’Knot numbers like Disasterpiece and The Blister Exists, tracks that would never become radio hits but which mean the world to those maggots here for life.